 Harm can happen anywhere, including: within a private home; in hospital or a care home; at work; or in a public place.

-The 2007 Act places a duty on local authorities to make inquiries about a person's well-being, property or financial affairs if it knows or believes that the person is an adult at risk, and that it might need to intervene in order to protect the person's well-being, property or financial affairs.
+The 2007 Act places a duty on local authorities to make inquiries about a person's well-being and property or financial affairs if it knows, or believes, that the person is an adult at risk and that it might need to intervene in order to protect the person's well-being, property or financial affairs.

 An adult (aged 16 years or over) is defined as being at risk of harm where they are:

 - unable to safeguard their own well-being, property, rights or other interests

 - are at risk of harm

 - because they are affected by disability, mental disorder, illness or physical or mental infirmity, are more vulnerable to being harmed than adults who are not so affected